Justified by faith alone or by faith and works?

 John I 1:6 If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth:

 If this were the only Scripture addressing the subject of justification/works, we may be tempted to come to the conclusion that our justification is dependent upon our works.
-As it is, God has blessed us with much additional information on this subject as can be seen in my article on Justification.
+As it turns out, God has blessed us with much additional information on this subject as can be seen in my article on Justification.
 When one takes in account the whole of Scripture, it becomes clear that the Biblical view is that we are justified before God by faith alone.
 And I praise God for that because if I had to rely on my own efforts, I could not justify myself before God: I could not possibly live up to His perfect standard.

 Our faith is justified before fellow men by our works.
 In no way are we justified before God by our works: the whole of Scripture simply does not permit this conclusion.